 The jsonb_patch() function works just like the jsonb_patch() function except that the patched JSON is returned in the binary JSONB format.

 The json_remove(X,P,...) function takes a single JSON value as its first argument followed by zero or more path arguments.
 The json_remove(X,P,...) function returns a copy of the X parameter with all the elements identified by path arguments removed.
 Paths that select elements not found in X are silently ignored.

 Removals occurs sequentially from left to right.
 Changes caused by prior removals can affect the path search for subsequent arguments.

 If the json_remove(X) function is called with no path arguments, then it returns the input X reformatted, with excess whitespace removed.

 The json_remove() function throws an error if the first argument is not well-formed JSON or if any later argument is not a well-formed path, or if any argument is a BLOB.

-The json_type(X) function returns the "type" of the outermost element of X. The json_type(X,P) function returns the "type" of the element in X that is selected by path P. The "type" returned by json_type() is on of the following an SQL text values: 'null', 'true', 'false', 'integer', 'real', 'text', 'array', or 'object'.
-If the path P in json_type(X,P) selects a element that does not exist in X, then this function returns NULL.
+The json_type(X) function returns the "type" of the outermost element of X. The json_type(X,P) function returns the "type" of the element in X that is selected by path P. The "type" returned by json_type() is one of the following SQL text values: 'null', 'true', 'false', 'integer', 'real', 'text', 'array', or 'object'.
+If the path P in json_type(X,P) selects an element that does not exist in X, then this function returns NULL.

-The json_type() function throws an error if any of its arguments are not well-formed or is a BLOB.
+The json_type() function throws an error if any of its arguments is not well-formed or is a BLOB.

 The json_each(X,P) and json_tree(X,P) functions work just like their one-argument counterparts except that they treat the element identified by path P as the top-level element.